 After taking a look at a few threads on parenting forums, it seems kids reins are universally seen as useful and for a lot of mums and dads, an essential item to buy when you’re out and about with your children.
 I know in my experience after canvassing the opinions of friends and family with children that they are routinely bought and used when kids are little.

 The most common reasons for using toddler reins or a baby reins backpack are:

-- Your darling child is a ‘bolter’ (runs off at the first chance they get) so you can keep them close to you without having to hone your sprinting skills 😉
+- Your darling child is a ‘bolter’ (runs off at the first chance they get) so with reins on you can keep them close to you without having to hone your sprinting skills 😉

 - You have more than one mobile kid under 5 and trying to decide which kid to run after when you go out is simply not fair!

 - Maybe you aren’t as mobile yourself and so to have the reassurance of knowing your child will be right by your side is a must

 - You live on a busy street or regularly walk near busy roads and you don’t want your child darting under cars

 - You don’t want your toddler falling into the pond at the park!

 - When your baby first starts to walk it will help with balance and can save them from falling flat on their faces

 There are a few different types of toddler reins and walking harnesses available so I will take a look at the most popular products in the different categories.
 Basically, you can get traditional style reins (I can still remember my Mum using them with me!) that are quite plain, strap around the front and back and have a strap off for the parent to hold, you can also get more fun styles of these toddler reins that strap around the front; then you can get a cute little backpack which your child wears that has a detachable rein for the parent to hold; and finally you get a very simple wrist strap to go around your child’s arm and you hold the other end.